pillmuncher/yogic.cs/Glossary.md

 * Thunking is a technique where a function's execution is delayed until it is needed.
-This usually takes the form of a parameter-less function (a so-called *Thunk*) which can be passed around in a program and executed at different point in the code from where it was created.
+This usually takes the form of a parameter-less function (a so-called *Thunk*) which can be passed around in a program and executed at a different point in the code from where it was created.
 Yogic uses it to implement [Tail Call Elimination](#Tail-Call-Elimination).

 ### **Trailing**: